 How (and How Often) Is Semaglutide Administered?

 Semaglutide is normally administered weekly by subcutaneous injection on the upper arm, abdomen, or thigh.
 An extremely fine, minimally invasive needle is used, which most patients report as being barely noticeable.
 Because semaglutide loses much of its effectiveness after 7 days, most treatment plans call for weekly dosing.
-Currently, Rybelsus®, a tablet taken daily, is the only oral formulation of the medication that has been approved by the FDA.

 Side Effects of Semaglutide